EE offers two types of Pay Monthly plan: EE Max and EE Essential. Find out how the two tariff types compare.

 Customers who regularly travel abroad to countries like Australia and the USA may also wish to consider Three’s Feel At Home offer as an alternative.

-For customers on 4GEE and 4GEE Essential, the free subscription will last for 3 months.
-After the initial three months, you’ll need to pay £5/month if you’d like to continue subscribing to BT Sport.
+For customers on EE Essential, there’s a 3-month free trial available for the BT Sport app.
+After your initial three months, you’ll need to pay £5/month for ongoing access to BT Sport.

 The BT Sport app allows you to watch BT Sport 1, BT Sport 2, BT Sport 3 and ESPN on your EE smartphone.
-You’ll be able to watch every match from the UEFA Champions League and UEFA Europa League as well as 42 games from the Premier League.
+You’ll be able to watch live games from the Barclays Premier League, UEFA Champions League and UEFA Europa League.
 There is also a range of other sporting action including Aviva Premiership Rugby, Moto GP, UFC and more.
-The subscription does not cover watching BT Sport on your TV.

-With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version (for instance, you could replace your iPhone 7 with an iPhone 7s next year).
-There will not be any early termination fees.
-However, to upgrade, you’ll need to commit for another 24 months and your new plan must cost either the same or more each month.
+With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version (for instance, you could replace your Galaxy S9 with a new Galaxy S10 this time next year).
+EE will waive any early termination fees but you’ll need to commit for another 24 months when upgrading your handset.
+Your new plan must also cost either the same or more each month.
 There may also be an upfront charge to get your new handset.

-If your old device is damaged when you trade it in, a charge of £100 will be made.
-There is also a charge of between £240 and £310 if you don’t have an old device to trade-in.
+If your old device is damaged when you trade it in, a charge of at least £100 will be made.
+There is also a charge of between £240 and £480 if you don’t have an old device to trade-in.

-Remember, it’s also possible to upgrade your handset at any time by buying an unlocked smartphone outside of your contract.
+Remember, it’s also possible to upgrade your handset at any time by purchasing an unlocked smartphone outside of your contract.

 For a full list of available handsets and tariffs, please see the EE website.

 EE has 99% population coverage, including on 2G, 3G and 4G.
-At present, they have the widest 4G coverage of any UK mobile network (see our review of the coverage on EE for more information).
+At present, this is the widest 4G coverage of any UK mobile network.

 For faster download speeds, EE’s double-speed 4G network currently offers about 80% population coverage.
-4G+ or LTE-Advanced is available to customers in London with a 4GEE Max plan.
+4G+ or LTE-Advanced is available to EE Max customers in London and some other major urban areas.

-Before ordering your handset from EE, you should enter your postcode on EE’s online coverage checker to see the level of 4G coverage available in your area.
+Before ordering your handset from EE, you should enter your postcode on EE’s online coverage map to see the level of 4G coverage available in your area.